 Minor Spills Environmental hazard - contain spillage.
 Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
+Control personal contact with the substance, by using protective equipment. · Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.

-Major Spills Environmental hazard - contain spillage.
+Environmental hazard - contain spillage.

 Moderate hazard.

-Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-No smoking, naked lights or ignition sources.
-Increase ventilation.
+- ▶ Clear area of personnel and move upwind. - ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - No smoking, naked lights or ignition sources. - Increase ventilation.